lpacher/lae/fpga/practicum/13_ila/README.md

 <br />

-Play with reset and count-enable input controls to check that the firmware works as expected.
+Play with reset and count-enable controls to check that the firmware works as expected.

 <br />
 <!--------------------------------------------------------------------->